Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 The program should deemphasize weight loss and instead emphasize low energy demand exercise.

-This is the general term for elevated levels of any lipid in the blood, like cholesterol, triglycerides, and lipoproteins.
+This is the general term for elevated lipid levels in the blood, like cholesterol, triglycerides, and lipoproteins.

 Possible Causes of Hyperlipidemia

-Higher levels of LDL cholesterol has been a major cause of this.
+Higher levels of LDL cholesterol have been a major cause of this.

-Raised triglyceride levels is also a concern for this problem.
+Raised triglyceride levels are also a concern for this problem.

 Therapeutic Lifestyle Change Diet